AOP-PHP/AOP/doc/Contents/chapter2.md

 ## aop_add_around ##

-around kind of advices enables you to
+Around kind of advice enables you to

 *    completely replace the matched joinpoint (including raising exceptions)
 *    do stuff around (before and / or) after the joinpoint, including catching exceptions
-*    replacing arguments of the matching joinpoint (as of the before kind of advices)
+*    replacing arguments of the matching joinpoint (as of the before kind of advice)
-*    replacing the return of the matching joinpoint (as of the after kind of advices)
+*    replacing the return of the matching joinpoint (as of the after kind of advice)
 *    and of course a mix of all of the above

 ### Replace the matching join point ###